remoshock/remoshock/README.md

 ## 🎲 Randomizer (pyshockrnd)

 pyshockrnd sends timed commands that can be randomized.
-For example it may send a beep followed a shock very 15 minutes.
+For example it may send a beep followed a shock every 5 to 15 minutes.
 For a completely deterministic experiences, set min and max to the same value.

 Example configuration section: